MicrosoftDocs/win32/desktop-src/NativeWiFi/about-the-wi-fi-direct-api.md

 ---
-Description: 'The Native Wifi API contains a set of functions that support the use of Wi-Fi Direct for desktop apps.' ms.assetid: 'A649EBBA-1076-4426-9C4D-85AB8C415C66'
+Description: The Native Wifi API contains a set of functions that support the use of Wi-Fi Direct for desktop apps. ms.assetid: A649EBBA-1076-4426-9C4D-85AB8C415C66
-title: 'About the Wi-Fi Direct feature'
+title: About the Wi-Fi Direct feature ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Wi-Fi Direct feature